Guidance for Symptoms, Positive Cases and Exposure

 • Wear a well-fitting mask around others, especially indoors, for 10 days after the last date of exposure.

-• Test for COVID 3-5 days after the last date of exposure, noting the following:
+• Test for COVID 3-5 days after the last date of exposure, noting the following

 • If you tested positive for COVID-19 within the prior 30 days, you do not need to be tested unless symptoms develop.
+Use an antigen test.

 • If you tested positive for COVID-19 in the last 31-90 days, be sure to use an antigen test.